iia/Thirst/README.md

 Compiling and Flashing the Firmware
 -----------------------------------
+Firmware compilation has package dependencies which can be satisfied on a Debian based system with the following command,

+    sudo apt-get install gperf bison flex texinfo help2man libtool-bin libncurses5-dev -y

 Before compiling the firmware the build environment must be prepared,

     make -C firmware/ prepare